Kerri L. Briggs, Assistant Secretary for Elementary and Secondary Education

 A native of Midland, Texas, Briggs moved as a young girl with her family to Houston, where she attended public schools.
 She earned her bachelor's degree in political science from Stephen F. Austin State University in 1989, and she did her postgraduate work at the University of Southern California, where she earned a master's and a Ph.D. in education policy and organizational studies.
 Briggs came to the Department after working for two years at the University of Texas Center for Reading and Language Arts in Austin, where she served as a research associate and as the Director of Evaluation.

-Briggs was most recently the Chair of the Junior League of Washington: Literacy Partnerships Committee, of which she also served as Vice Chair from June 2005 through July 2006.
+Briggs was most recently the Chairman of the Junior League of Washington: Literacy Partnerships Committee, of which she also served as Vice Chairman from June 2005 through July 2006.
 She is also a board member for the Aged Women's Home of Georgetown.

 Peter D. Hart, Chairman, Peter D. Hart Research Associates, Inc.

 For more than 35 years, Peter D. Hart has been one of the leading analysts of public opinion in the United States.
 Since 1971, he has directed Peter D. Hart Research Associates, Inc., which has conducted more than 6,000 public opinion surveys that have included interviews among more than five million individuals.
 Hart Research also has undertaken more than 5,000 focus group sessions.
 Hart currently serves as Chairman of Hart Research and Senior Counselor to the McGinn Group.